jodconverter/jodconverter/docs/support.md

 # 💖 Support JODConverter

 Maintaining **JODConverter** takes time, care, and dedication.
-If this project has helped you save development hours, simplify document conversion, or power your production systems—consider supporting its continued development.
+If this project has helped you save development hours, simplify document conversion, or power your production systems, consider supporting its continued development.

 ## Why Donate?

 **JODConverter** is used by developers and companies around the world to:

-- Convert documents between formats (DOCX, PDF, ODT, XLSX, etc.)
+- Convert documents between formats (DOCX, PDF, ODT, XLSX, etc.).
-- Automate LibreOffice and OpenOffice tasks
+- Automate LibreOffice and OpenOffice tasks.
-- Build robust document services in Java and Spring Boot
+- Build robust document services in Java and Spring Boot.

 Your donation helps:

-- Keep the project actively maintained
+- Keep the project actively maintained.
-- Fix bugs and improve compatibility
+- Fix bugs and improve compatibility.
-- Add new features
+- Add new features.
-- Cover tooling costs
+- Cover tooling costs.

 Even a small contribution makes a big difference.